 SSDs however are totally different: They consist only of electronical chips put on a circuit board.
 Usually a typical SSD holds one controller chip and several storage chips.
 The controller chip controls how the data is stored on the storage chip.
 Therefore this chip stores the needed „logic“ how this is done.
 Another difference is that the storage chips only last for certain read and write cycles.
 Simply put the more you write the faster the SSD will be broken.
 This is the reason why most of the manufacturers have inplemented technologies inside the SSD (controller) chips to distribute the data write load onto all storage chips equally.
 That is due to the fact that if „just“ one oft he many storage chips reaches his End-of-life you can throw away the complete SSD.

 The same is true to the much cheaper USB sticks that also hold these somewhat cheap NAND Flash chips.
 They, too, only last a certain time, while their read/write life span is usually much less compared to SSD and depending on the quality and price.

 They too can store data up to 10 years, while as said earlier this only when not used or only read out.
 You can check your devices life span quite easily by using special tools which you can download for free at many manufacturers websites.

-This said, it is “easier” to recover data from a well known SSD brand than others, where sometimes working and specialized recovery tools might not work 100%.
-Additionally, it is not wise to use SSDs for storage anyhow, because of the fact that they are more expensive compared to HDDs, harder to recover and much faster.
+This said, it is „easier“ to recover data from a wellknown SSD brand than from some asian me-too-product, where sometimes working and specialized recovery tools might not work a 100%.
+Additionally it is not wise to use SSDs for storage anyhow, because of the fact that they are more expensive compared to HDDs, harder to recover and much faster.
 Using SSDs for storage and not solely for computing is like having a Ferrari and driving only up to 20 mph on the street.

 Picture copyright: Ontrack Data Recovery